 In order to apply for OPT, a student must obtain a letter of recommendation from their department.
 OPT is not a part of the degree program, but must be related to the student's field of study.
 A student may apply for OPT in their final semester of study, up to 90 days before their program end date.
 The Office of International Education will assist in completion of the application.
-However the student applicant is responsible for mailing the completed application packet and the $380 filing fee to USCIS within 60 days of completing all program requirements.
+However the student applicant is responsible for mailing the completed application packet and the $380 filing fee (scheduled to increase to $410 effective December 23, 2016) to USCIS within 60 days of completing all program requirements.
 Failure to submit the application by the deadline may result in denial.

 If approved, the USCIS will send the student an EAD card as evidence of work authorization.
 The student may not work until: 1) they receive this card and 2) the date specified on the EAD card.

 Keep in mind that the approval process may be quite lengthy, often taking up to 3 months.

 For detailed information, please see the OPT Tutorial Online